 The Company has developed two series of pharmacologically active drugs, the LB-100 series and the LB-200 series.
 The mechanism by which compounds of the LB-100 series affect cancer cell growth is different from all cancer agents currently approved for clinical use.
 Lead compounds from each series have activity against a broad spectrum of common and rarer human cancers in cell culture systems.
 In addition, compounds from both series have anti-cancer activity in animal models of glioblastoma multiforme, neuroblastoma, and medulloblastoma, all cancers of neural tissue.
 Lead compounds of the LB-100 series also have activity against melanoma, breast cancer and sarcoma in animal models and enhance the effectiveness of commonly used anti-cancer drugs in these model systems.
-The enhancement of anti-cancer activity of these anti-cancer drugs does not increase discernable toxicity in animals.
+The enhancement of anti-cancer activity of these anti-cancer drugs occurs at doses of LB-100 that do not significantly increase toxicity in animals.
 It is therefore hoped that when combined with standard anti-cancer regimens against many tumor types, the Company's compounds will improve therapeutic benefit without enhancing toxicity in humans.